UG vs GmbH: a comparison of legal forms

 Why is the UG often called a "mini-GmbH"?

 Since the UG is subject to the same legal regulations as the GmbH but differs in the lower minimum capital requirement, it is often called a mini-GmbH.
-This name highlights the similarities in limited liability and structure but also points to the lower capital requirement, making the UG a popular choice for founders with limited starting capital.
+This name highlights the similarities in limited liability and structure but also points to the lower capital requirement.

 Key differences between UG and GmbH

-When choosing between an Entrepreneurial Company with Limited Liability (UG) and a Limited Liability Company (GmbH), several factors play a crucial role.
+When choosing between an entrepreneurial company (UG) and a private limited company (GmbH), several factors play a crucial role.
 The following outlines the main differences in terms of minimum capital, formation costs, creditworthiness, liability risks, contributions in kind, reserve requirements, and administrative and accounting efforts.

 Minimum capital and formation costs

-The GmbH requires a minimum share capital of €25,000, of which at least €12,500 must be paid in at the time of formation.
-The UG can be established with a share capital as low as €1, which significantly reduces formation costs.
-Due to the lower capital requirement, overall formation costs for the UG are lower, partly because of a simplified formation process.
+The GmbH requires a minimum share capital of €25,000, of which at least €12,500 must be deposited at the time of formation.
+The UG can be established with a share capital as low as €1, which significantly reduces formation costs and simplifies the formation process.

 Creditworthiness and image